-The Truth About How Often You Should Wash Your Hair
+This Is How Often Should You Really Wash Your Hair

 It’s pretty simple: Washing hair every day removes our natural oils and proteins, causing our hair to dry out quicker.
 Shampoo strips the oils from the hair, and we need those oils to help our scalp and hair to be healthy, says Emily Woodstrom of HAIRitage ‘Hous outside St. Paul, Minnesota.

-Some people shampoo so frequently and strip the natural oil in their hair so much that it becomes very frizzy—and there day-after hair actually looks better when oil has accumulated on the scalp to tame these wild hair shafts, says Dr. Scott Rackett, a dermatologist and hair care expert.
+Some people shampoo so frequently and strip the natural oil in their hair so much that it becomes very frizzy—and their day-after hair actually looks better when oil has accumulated on the scalp to tame these wild hair shafts, says Dr. Scott Rackett, a dermatologist and hair care expert.
 Often we apply product to calm the hair, when really just shampooing less frequently would improve the look of the hair and lessen the need for hair products.

 The trick is to find a shampoo, conditioner, and a cocktail of products that balances your scalp and hair so you can wash every third or fifth day.
-“If one has hair on the finer side I’ll recommend a volumizing shampoo so the remains light and won’t get greasy too fast.
-Transversely, if a client comes to me with course, dry, thick hair I’ll recommend something that will moisturize and balance the scalp and hair.
+“If one has hair on the finer side, I’ll recommend a volumizing shampoo, so it remains light and won’t get greasy too fast.
+Transversely, if a client comes to me with course, dry, thick hair, I’ll recommend something that will moisturize and balance the scalp and hair.
 It’s a bit of a trial and error thing.

 At most, try washing your hair every other day.
-Every two days is even better and if you can make it an entire week, go for it!
+Every two days is even better, and if you can make it an entire week, go for it!
 If your hair gets oily after only a day, try using some hair powder or dry shampoo on your roots to soak up some of that excess oil.
 There are also tons of products on the market for in-between wash days that will help your hair get some extra lift and smell fresh.
-After the gym, try spritzing a refreshing mist or do a rinse sans shampoo.
+After the gym, try spritzing a refreshing mist, or do a rinse sans shampoo.
 If you must wash and shampoo each time after a workout, try a shampoo that’s made for daily cleansing—they’re usually less harsh on your hair.